AxisCommunications/acap-computer-vision-sdk-examples/object-detector-cpp/README.md

     ./upload.sh <CAMERA_IP> <APP_IMAGE>
   ```

-    <CAMERA_IP> is the IP-address of a camera with the Docker Daemon ACAP installed and <APP_IMAGE> as above.
+    <CAMERA_IP> is the IP-adress of a camera with the Docker Daemon ACAP installed and <APP_IMAGE> as above.

     To run as a container on the camera, replace the object-detector-cpp image with your own in the docker-compose.yml.

-* Use the following command to run the example with images from Docker Hub (e.g., ./run.sh 172.25.75.38):
+* Use the following command to run the example with images from Docker Hub (e.g., ./run.sh 192.168.1.101):
   ```shell
     ./run.sh <CAMERA_IP>
   ```
 ***Note:*** Environment variables can be set which takes away the need to give the build/upload/run scripts arguments.
-Modify and source the script user-env.sh to set these environment variables.
+Modify and source the script user-env.sh to set these environment varaibles.

 ### The expected output: